Updated 28 July 2020: Double-checked that we're using the latest Datadog build steps.

 Here at balena, we have developed a complete set of tools to deploy and manage your fleet of IoT devices, but what if you also want a monitor detailed metrics of a single device or of your entire fleet?
 That’s when Datadog comes into play as a great complement to your balenaCloud setup.

-Datadog is software as a service (SaaS) that enables you to gather a wide range of metrics about your system and display it all in one place.
-You can create multiple dashboards to help your monitor your devices and create alarms for different events, such as when a device goes offline, or if a value (temperature, bandwidth, CPU usage, etc.) passes a defined threshold.
+Datadog is software as a service (SaaS) that enables you to gather a wide range of metrics about your system, and display it all in one place.
+You can create multiple dashboards to help you monitor your devices and create alarms for different events, such as when a device goes offline, or if a value (temperature, bandwidth, CPU usage, etc.) passes a defined threshold.

 In this blog post, we will walk you through the steps of setting up and configuring an application with balenaCloud and Datadog to deploy a fleet of two Raspberry Pi 3 devices, although this project can be scaled to any number of devices.